 Joseph K. Berry is a leading consultant and educator in the application of Geographic Information Systems (GIS) technology.
 He is the principal of Berry and Associates // Spatial Information Systems (BASIS), consultants and software developers in GIS technology and the author of the "Beyond Mapping" column for GeoWorld magazine since 1989.
-He has written over two hundred papers on the theory and application of map analysis techniques, and is the author of the popular books Beyond Mapping (Wiley, 1993), Spatial Reasoning (Wiley 1995) and Map Analysis (GeoTec Media, 2007).
-Since 1976, he has presented college courses and professional workshops on geospatial technology to thousands of individuals from a wide variety of disciplines.
-Dr. Berry conducted basic research and taught courses in GIS and Remote Sensing for twelve years at Yale http://www.innovativegis.com/basis/basis/cv\berry.htm - Email: jberry@innovativegis.com - Website: www.innovativegis.com
+He has written over two hundred papers on the theory and application of map analysis techniques, and is the author of the popular books Beyond Mapping (Wiley, 1993), Spatial Reasoning (Wiley 1995), Map Analysis (GeoTec Media, 2007) and GIS Modeling (BASIS Press, 2014) Since 1976, he has presented college courses and professional workshops on geospatial technology to thousands of individuals from a wide variety of disciplines.
+Dr. Berry conducted basic research and taught courses in GIS and Remote

-University's Graduate School of Forestry and Environmental Studies, and is currently the W. M. Keck Visiting Scholar in Geosciences at the University of Denver and an Adjunct Faculty member in Natural Resources at Colorado State University.
+Sensing for twelve years at Yale University's Graduate School of Forestry and Environmental Studies, and is currently an Adjunct Faculty member in Geography at the University of Denver and an Adjunct Faculty member in Natural Resources at Colorado State University.